 1. INTRODUCTION

 Whether through the media, on screen, in print or via the observation of others eating, individuals are continually exposed to visual food cues.
 Given the high prevalence of childhood obesity (1, 2), gaining greater insight into the processing of such cues, particularly their impact on energy intake and reward homeostasis, is a key area of interest.
-(3).
-(4, 5)(5)(4)
+Any detection of underlying differences in brain function in children relative to adults in response to cues of unhealthy food being displayed is of particular importance, as it may be indicative of an underlying susceptibility to such cues.
+Studies subsequently examining such responses have indeed shown greater activation in children than adults in a range of brain areas (3).
+In addition, children display greater responsiveness to high energy density food cues than low energy density (4, 5) and to larger portion sizes (5), as well as exhibiting a correlation between body composition and the degree of brain response (4).

-Susceptibility to weight gain differs between individuals (6), making any identifiable predictive factor important to public health research.
+Specific susceptibility to weight gain differs between individuals (6), making any identifiable predictive factor important to public health research.
 One proposed variable is dietary restraint, which refers to the conscious restriction of energy intake for the purpose of weight control.
 It has been suggested that those with high levels of dietary restraint are at an increased risk of obesity (7), binge eating and bulimia nervosa (8).
 However, assessments of brain activation differences between restrained and unrestrained eaters when exposed to food cues are limited.
 Coletta, Platek (9) observed increased activity in brain regions associated with desire for food and reward in female fed restrained individuals when compared to unrestrained females.
 By comparison, unrestrained females showed increased activity in brain regions associated with inhibition and memory (9).
 Similarly, Burger and Stice (8) reported restrained fasted female eaters displaying increased activation in response to food stimuli in regions associated with food reward.
 These findings correlate well with the theoretical model of reward circuitry hyper-responsiveness of food intake in restrained eaters, whereby significantly heightened reward response is observed when food is consumed (10, 11).
 For example, a study in adults showed a positive associative correlation between dietary restraint scores and dopamine release in the dorsal striatum on presentation of food (12).
 However, the age at which these distinctions present in response to food stimuli, and whether they represent a cause or a consequence of restrained behaviour are currently unknown and thus warrant further investigation.

 When examining neurocognitive functioning and reward processing in response to food stimuli in adults, significant sex differences have also been shown.
 Females display greater responses to visual food stimuli than males, with increased activation in regions associated with sensory processing, such as the fusiform gyrus (13) and high-level decision making, self–reflection, feelings of hunger and current need status such as the dorsolateral and inferior lateral orbitofrontal cortex, the medial orbitofrontal cortex, and the posterior/middle cingulate gyrus (14).
 However, similarly to restrained/unrestrained behaviour, the age at which sex distinctions in response to food cues become apparent remains unclear.